stuartwillis/poolparty/README.md

 ## Getting Started

  PoolParty is designed to be run on Linux servers.
-As such, memory and storage may be limiting factor for some systems depending on genome sizes, number of pools, number of SNPs, etc.
+As such, memory and storage may be limiting factors for some systems depending on genome sizes, number of pools, number of SNPs, etc.

  It is highly recommended to run the example files provided in the example directories before analyzing real datasets.